Citizens' assemblies: 7th commission held (cleanliness), 3rd climate cycle closed (8 proposals), 3-year review

 On 23 January 2026, the Brussels Parliament approved almost unanimously (only the two N-VA MPs voted against) the creation of a deliberative commission on public space cleanliness.
 The topic had been proposed through a citizen suggestion (1,000 signatures required).

-- 45 citizens will be randomly selected from 1,000 invitees
+- 45 citizens randomly selected from 1,000 invitees

 - First commission of the new legislative term